Nitecore NU05 Headlamp Review

 There’s a single silicone clicky in the center of the front of the light.
 Maybe not the best place but certainly good for aesthetics.
 It’s positively clicky and low-travel.
 It’s actually a nice fidget.
 20170823-IMG_3553

 The user interface is very simple.
-The modes always cycle from secondary red, primary reds slow flash, primary reds fast, white slow flash, white solid.
+The modes always cycle from secondary red, primary reds slow flash, primary reds fast, white slow flash, and white solid.
 To cycle the modes, one must click quickly – wait too long and the next click will turn the light off.
-The only other thing one can do with the user interface here is hold for 1s to lockout (or unlock) the light.
+The only other thing one can do with the user interface here is hold for 1s to lock out (or unlock) the light.

 These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
 These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.